 Best Grills Under $500 - Our Reviews

-The first product on this list is the Monument Grills 4-Burner Propane Gas Grill, a large grill that combines 513 square inches with 210 square inches of warming rack and side burner to reach a very spacious 723 square inches.
+The first product on this list of best grills under $500 is the Monument Grills 4-Burner Propane Gas Grill, a large grill that combines 513 square inches with 210 square inches of warming rack and side burner to reach a very spacious 723 square inches.

 The primary cooking power of this unit is thanks to four burners that can hit a very impressive 60,000 BTU, the equivalent of a lower-powered domestic stove.
 Those burners are outfitted with angled flame tamers that evenly distribute heat to consistently grill food all over, no more burnt or undercooked spots!